-There is no visual information and very little written references to the type of hats Thomas Jefferson may have worn or preferred.
-Of the portraits made from life, none show him wearing or holding a hat and most contemporary references to Jefferson's appearance were occasioned by meetings or introductions happening indoors and thus in situations where a gentleman would not be wearing a hat.
+Records provide no visual information and very few written references to the type of hats Thomas Jefferson may have worn or preferred.
+Of the portraits made from life, none show him wearing or holding a hat and most contemporary references to Jefferson's appearance were occasioned by meetings or introductions happening indoors, and thus in situations where a gentleman would not be wearing a hat.

-During his years as Vice President and President, Jefferson made entries in his accounting records of purchases of hats, however these are not explicit as to whether they were personal purchases or for family members, slaves, or servants.
-Only one entry dated July 12, 1802 specifically notes that payment is for a hat being repaired "for myself": "Dean repairg. hat for myself 11.25."
+During his years as Vice President and President, Jefferson made entries in his accounting records of purchases of hats; however, these entries are not explicit as to whether they were personal purchases or purchases for family members, slaves, or servants.
+Only one entry, dated July 12, 1802, specifically notes that payment was for a hat being repaired for Jefferson himself: "Dean repairg. hat for myself 1.25."2

 As a young man, Jefferson's hair was red and portraits indicate the fair skin that often accompanies hair of this color.
-A visitor to Monticello in 1814 said of Jefferson: "He is quite tall, six feet, one or two inches, face streaked and speckled with red, light grey eyes, white hair ..."
-It is quite probable that the sun had been a problem for Jefferson throughout his life and at the age of seventy-nine, he opted for an unusual but practical solution.
+A visitor to Monticello in 1814 said of Jefferson: "He is quite tall, six feet, one or two inches, face streaked and speckled with red, light grey eyes, white hair ...."5 It is quite probable that the sun had been a problem for Jefferson throughout his life and at the age of seventy-nine, he opted for an unusual but practical solution.

-The only hats still extant that are known to have belonged to Jefferson are a simple linen nightcap and a close fitting cloth cap with bobcat fur.
-Both would have served the utilitarian purpose of keeping the head warm.
-There are many Jefferson references to the "rigorous season" of winter, and he once wrote: "I have often wondered that any human being should live in a cold country who can find room in a warm one," and confessed to his son-in-law, "In fact I should be delighted to own a cotton estate in Georgia, and go and pass every winter under the orange trees of that country."
-Understandably, Canada held no attractions for him: "The Canadian glows with delight in his sleigh and snow; the very idea of which gives me shivers."
-A fur-lined cap could be a welcome accessory to one so sensitive to the cold.
+The only hats still extant that are known to have belonged to Jefferson are a simple linen nightcap and a close fitting cloth cap with bobcat fur.6 Both would have served the utilitarian purpose of keeping the head warm.
+There are many Jefferson references to the "rigorous season" of winter, and he once wrote: "I have often wondered that any human being should live in a cold country who can find room in a warm one."7 He confessed to his son-in-law, "In fact I should be delighted to own a cotton estate in Georgia, and go and pass every winter under the orange trees of that country."8 Understandably, Canada held no attractions for him: "[T]he Canadian glows with delight in his sleigh & snow, the very idea of which gives me the shivers."9 A fur-lined cap could be a welcome accessory to one so sensitive to the cold.